andrearastelli/andrearastelli.github.io/_posts/2020-05-15-simple-raytracing-p5js-part-1.md

 ## Considerations before moving forward
 Up until now, the whole setup is only focused on p5.js setup to draw a super simple set of spheres in a 3D environment (with no shading, only a flat material).

-From this moment on, instead, the focus will be on generating the raytraced image, and then on the octree implementation and possible speedup into rendering the image.
+From this moment on, instead, the focus will be on generating the raytraced image.

 This implies that, for debug purposes, I needed to separate the 3D and the 2D rendered preview in such a way that would be easy to see what is happening in the 3D scene and, at the same time, what the rendered image looks like.